 George Warren, Artistic Director

 Susan is currently a company member of the Anglo-American Ballet and the Staten Island Ballet.
 She has taught ballet in New York at New York University, and at Kingsley Studios, as well as Saint Peter’s College and Raritan Valley Community College.
 She studies ballet with Catherine Kingsley and has studied at the Joffrey Ballet School, and jazz with jazz legend Luigi.
-She has a Master’s degree in dance from New York University.
-Susan runs our prestigious Senior Ballet Company which attends the yearly Youth American Grand Prix Ballet Competition.
+Susan has a Master’s degree in dance from New York University.

 Mickey DeFranco, Jazz, CATS Company Director-Choreographer